luketurner/exercise-tracker/src/manual/intro.md

 </div>

-Intro paragraph explaining what exercise-tracker is.
+Intro paragraph explaining what Set is.

 # Exercises